 Over the course of the past two decades, health services research has contributed significantly to the understanding and definition of high quality cancer care , now representing a key element of modern oncology for long-term evaluation of patient-related endpoints .

 Health services research studies or real-world data (RWD) studies are becoming increasingly important in modern oncology and are also gaining international recognition [251, 252, 253, 254].
-The results of the RWD studies on mistletoe can be summarised as follows:
+The results of the RWD studies on mistletoe therapy can be summarised as follows:

 Implementation and safety